 At present, there is no cure and no definitive test for the condition, with clinicians diagnosing patients by observing symptoms.

-[sub-header] Who is Joy Milne, the ‘super smeller’?
+Who is Joy Milne, the ‘super smeller’?

 For Joy Milne, a visit to a Parkinson’s disease support group meeting with her husband Les proved to be a life-changing moment.
 The retired nurse noticed that all the patients gave off the same musky odour she had first detected on Les more than a decade before he was diagnosed at the age of 45.